Mythanis/ManUpGodsWay/replit.md

 ✓ **Video-Study Integration**: Videos can now be associated with Bible studies for enhanced multimedia learning experiences ✓ **Admin Video Interface**: Full-featured admin panel for video management with upload, edit, delete, and processing status tracking
-✓ **Video Storage Infrastructure**: Database schema and API endpoints for secure video file management and metadata storage
+✓ **Video Storage Infrastructure**: Database schema and API endpoints for secure video file management and metadata storage ✓ **Enhanced Notification System**: Added scroll functionality and clear notifications feature for both dashboard bell and profile notifications
+✓ **Push Notification Broadcasting**: Complete admin system for sending notifications to all users with type selection and character limits
+✓ **Notification Management**: Users can mark all as read, clear all notifications, and scroll through notification history

 # User Preferences